 17. Pav Bhaji:

 A Maharastrian-desired food that is renowned for its buttery flavor and velvety texture is pav bhaji.
 The majority of Indian street foods have soft bread, or buns, as an accompaniment.
 As well, pav bhaji is crafted with tender buns (pav) that have been toasted lightly with butter and topped with another piece of butter.
 Mashed-up vegetables seasoned with chaat masala and ground spices are used for preparing a fiery thick gravy (bhaji), which is served hot for dipping.
 Whether you like your pav bhaji spicy, garlicky, or sweet-spicy, you can customize your order.
 Even though it was created as a quick meal for mill workers, it quickly became popular worldwide, spotted from roadside carts to high-five hotels.
 Best as a small dinner or an evening snack.
-Try this simple pav bhaji that is light on the pocket and satiates your soul with each bite of this buttery treat.

 Alternative: Chapati, roti, or brown bread can be used in place of the usual soft bread or buns that go with curry.